The best places to see cherry blossoms in South Korea

 Look to visit these areas in late-March / early-April.

-- Daegu – This is my current home has a lot of things to offer visitors: it is a hotspot for Medical Tourism, has a brand-new Shinsegae shopping complex, and has plenty of locations to see cherry blossoms.
+Daegu: Daegu is a hotspot for Medical Tourism.
+It also has a brand-new Shinsegae shopping complex and plenty of locations to see cherry blossoms.
 If you come to the city, be sure to check out Palgongsan Mountain’s Cherry Blossom Festival, Suseong Lake, and Yeungnam University for some of the best blossoms in the city.

 Cherry blossoms bloom earlier in the southern cities and provinces, so this will be your target area if you are booking late-March.
 This is the most popular region for cherry blossoms and therefore the busiest.